ravendb/docs/docs/Intro/ravendb-in-a-nutshell.markdown

 RavenDB is a **transactional**, **open-source** **[Document Database](/docs/intro/what-is-a-document-database.html)** written in **.NET**, offering a **flexible data model** designed to address requirements coming from real-world systems.
 RavenDB allows you to build high-performance, low-latency applications quickly and efficiently.

 Data in RavenDB is stored **schema-less** as JSON documents, and can be queried efficiently using **Linq** queries from .NET code or using **REST**ful API using other tools.
-Internally, RavenDB uses **Map/Reduce** indexes which are automatically created based on your usage, or were created explicitly by the consumer.
+Internally, RavenDB make use of indexes which are automatically created based on your usage, or were created explicitly by the consumer.

 RavenDB is built for **web-scale**, and is offering **replication** and **sharding** support out-of-the-box.